NetroCorp/TheCodingBot/README.md

 And, I have no idea when Version 6 will release as my schedule is as haywire as this code.
  ...well, maybe worse than the code, but- anyways!

-## Proper instructions coming soon!
+## Proper instructions
+Coming soon, because we ain't fully stable yet!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.